WalletWasabi/WalletWasabi/WalletWasabi.Documentation/PasswordFinder.md

   -h, --help                 Show Help
 ```

-Let now to find a typo in a wallet called pass.jsom.
+Now, let's find a typo in a wallet called `pass.json`.
 For the sake of the example let say I've created this wallet and I think the password is `pasd` but it was created with the password `pass` by accident.

 ```
 $ wassabee findpassword --wallet:/home/lontivero/.walletwasabi/client/Wallets/pass.json
 WARNING: This tool will display you password if it finds it.
 Also, the process status display your wong password chars.
          You can cancel this by CTRL+C combination anytime.

-Enter password: ****    <---- Here I typed the password that I think was used to create the wallet (`pasd`)
+Enter password: ****    <---- Here I typed the password that I think used to create the wallet (`pasd`)

 [##################################################################################                  ] 82% - ET: 00:00:15.4120338